 You have to embrace the power of now and take the steps to bring your idea to reality.

-In today’s age; because we live in reverse; radical action is a concept mostly used by those wishing to control, or take advantage.
+In today’s age; because we live in reverse; radical action is a concept mostly used by those wishing to control or take advantage.

-Radical action should be something that each one of us puts into use, however it should not leave you depleted, bitter, angry, or sarcastic.
+Radical action should be something each one of us puts into use, however it should not leave you depleted, bitter, angry, or sarcastic.